Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: Background

-\paragraph{Related work.} We focus on NODEs as they can handle arbitrary non-linear vector fields $f$ and outperform traditional ODE parameter estimation techniques.
+We focus on NODEs as they can handle arbitrary nonlinear vector fields $f$ and outperform traditional ODE parameter estimation techniques.
 In particular, they do not require a pre-specified parameterization of $f$ in terms of a small set of semantically meaningful parameters.
-The original NODE model \citep{CH18} has quickly been extended to augmented variants that work for second order systems \citep{dupont2019augmented,Norcliffe2020}, irregularly-sampled observations \citep{chen2019latent}, Bayesian NODEs~\citep{dandekar2020bayesian}, partial differential equations \citep{gelbrecht2021neural} and more--see, e.g., \citep{KI22} for an overview.
-All such variants can in principle be stabilized via our approach.
-We focus primarily on the standard NODE approach to demonstrate the impact of stabilization rather than comparing different NODE methods.
-In our empirical evaluation, we therefore use vanilla NODE \citep{CH18} or second-order NODE (SO-NODE) \citep{Norcliffe2020} implementations.
+The original NODE model \citep{chen2018neural} has quickly been extended to augmented neural ODEs (ANODEs), with improved universal approximation properties \citep{dupont2019augmented} and performance on second order systems \citep{norcliffe2020on}.
+Further extensions of NODEs include support for irregularly-sampled observations \citep{rubanova2019latent} and partial differential equations \citep{gelbrecht2021neural}, Bayesian NODEs~\citep{dandekar2020bayesian}, universal differential equations \citep{rackauckas2020universal}, and more--see, e.g., \citet{kidger2021on} for an overview.
+All such variants fall under our definition of neural differential equations and can in principle be stabilized using our method.
+We demonstrate this empirically by stabilizing both standard NODEs as well as ANODEs and UDEs in this paper.
+Finally, we note that all experiments with second order structure are implemented as second order neural ODEs due to reportedly improved generalization compared to first order NODEs \citep{norcliffe2020on,gruver2022deconstructing}.

-Originally, NODEs were introduced as the infinite depth limit of residual neural networks (typically for classification), where there is no single true underlying dynamic law, but ``some'' vector field $f$ is learned that allows subsequent (linear) separation of the inputs into different classes.
-A number of techniques have been introduced to restrict the number of function evaluations needed during training to improve efficiency, which typically also results in relatively simple learned dynamics \citep{finlay2020train,ghosh2020steer,kelly2020learning,pal2021opening,kidger2021hey}.
-These are orthogonal to our method and are mentioned here only for completeness, as they could also be viewed as ``regularized'' or ``stabilized'' NODEs from a different perspective.
+NODEs were originally introduced as the infinite depth limit of residual neural networks (typically for classification), where there is no single true underlying dynamic law, but rather ``some'' vector field $f$ is learned that allows subsequent (linear) separation of the inputs into different classes.
+A number of techniques have been introduced to restrict the number of function evaluations needed during training in order to improve efficiency, which also typically results in relatively simple learned dynamics \citep{finlay2020train,ghosh2020steer,kelly2020learning,pal2021opening,kidger2021hey}.
+These are orthogonal to our method and are mentioned here for completeness, as they could also be viewed as ``regularized'' or ``stabilized'' NODEs from a different perspective.